 It is not surprising that people under 55 said that they would work 2 more years to keep Social Security solvent.
 What is surprising is that anyone thinks that such a trivial contribution would make a meaningful dent in the program’s financial troubles.

-Here is the survey from the Bank of America Research Investment Committee.
-Here is the question: If it would keep Social Security funded for your retirement, would you be willing to work an extra 2 years?
+A survey from the Bank of America Research Investment Committee poses the question: If it would keep Social Security funded for your retirement, would you be willing to work an extra 2 years?

 As it happens, the Social Security Administration provides some guidance into the question with stored policy scoring analysis.
 In this case, Congress could increase the retirement age by 3 months per year, starting with people turning 62 this year until the retirement age reaches 69.
 Thus, someone who is 55 today would be able to retire at 69 instead of 67.